jsvictorias/QuantumChallenges/README.md

 ## How are they organized?

 Each challenge will be separeted in a folder, with the "name" of the challenge.
-This folder will contain the README file explaining what is the point of the exercise, what was my dificults doing it, and what I learned doing it.
+This folder will contain the README file explaining what is the point of the exercise and what I learned doing it.
 And then, it will have the main file, with the code.

 I'm using python with jupyter, so in the main file it will have the `.ipynb` extension.